riceissa/issarice.com/wiki/probability-tutorial.md

 created: 2017-12-29
 ---

+Some motivation: I think probability and statistics are often confusing because the ontology of things like "random variable" and "distribution" are unclear/mysterious.
+Is a random variable really "random" or is it just a deterministic mathematical object?
+Ever since starting to learn [Haskell](my-haskell-learning), I've been obsessed with asking what type a certain object has.

 The following questions should be converted to multiple choice questions.

 When we write $X = x$, what is the type of $=$?